amirhosseineslami/CarDetection_yolov8/README.md

-# Drone-Based Object Detection and Tracking
+# Drone-Based Object Detection and Tracking: Implementation and Analysis Using the Visdrone Dataset by Yolov8

 ## Project Overview